bbauska/W3Cx-4of5-thru-May-2024/README.md

 We started from one of the examples from the HTML5 Part 1 course, the one that just use the canvas to draw small monster.

-So we have a canvas here, and in a function called when the page is loaded in the window.onload callback, we get the canvas, we get the context of the canvas and we called the draw monster function.
+We have a canvas here, and in a function called when the page is loaded in the window.onload callback, we get the canvas, we get the context of the canvas and we called the draw monster function.